5 Installation and Usage

 You will need to install Graphviz, which is used by

-Please visit: https://www.graphviz.org/ and download the appropriate
+Alternatively, please visit: https://www.graphviz.org/ and download the

-with the location of the Graphviz binaries.
+variable with the location of the Graphviz binaries.

 5.2 Recommended Process for Building a SIRA Environment